Ruin Is the Road to Transformation…So What Are You Waiting For?

 1. Fools Crow – first published in 1986, it’s a fictional account of Blackfeet life in 1870, through the eyes of Fools Crow, a young warrior and medicine man.
 A gorgeous story.

 2. The Heartsong of Charging Elk – this is a true story.
 Charging Elk, Oglala Sioux, joins Buffalo Bill’s Wild West Show but is left behind in a hospital in Marseille, France after a serious injury.
 He is forced to remake his life alone in a strange land.
-Sadly, the book ends when Charging Elk is only thirty-three; James died in 2000 while working on the second half of Charging Elk’s story (marriage and descendants).
+Sadly, the book ends when Charging Elk is only thirty-three.
+James died in 2000 while working on the second half of Charging Elk’s story (marriage and descendants).

-The Last Algonquian by Ted Kazimiroff – This is the true story of (Joe) Two Trees, the last of his people, living alone in Pelham Bay, New York (up to 1924).
+This is the true story of (Joe) Two Trees, the last of his people, living alone in Pelham Bay, New York (up to 1924).
 He befriends a young boy scout (the author’s father) and recounts his sad story in great detail.
 (Graves of his parents and dog are located in Long Island City, NY.)

-The Heart of Everything That Is by Bob Drury and Tom Clavin – an unusual and factual account of Red Cloud, Lakota chief; rich in historically accurate information, thanks to the discovery of Red Cloud’s lost autobiography.
+An unusual and factual account of Red Cloud, Lakota chief; rich in historically accurate information, thanks to the discovery of Red Cloud’s lost autobiography.
 Good if you like historical works.

 And last, but certainly not least:

-Black Elk Speaks as told through John G. Neihardt – the meeting of a white man in 1932 with the great medicine man Black Elk (Lakota), who told John his life story (through a translator).
+The meeting of a white man in 1932 with the great medicine man Black Elk (Lakota), who told John his life story (through a translator).
 A beautiful, sad telling of the tragedies that befell the Lakota in the latter part of the 19th century.
-Black Elk takes you back in time to his life, his people, including his first cousin, Crazy Horse.
+Black Elk takes you back in time to his life and his people, including his first cousin, Crazy Horse.

 Scribbling